 Academy-Award-nominated director Robert Stone released a 90 minute film on the “personal stories of environmentalists and energy experts who have undergone a radical conversion from being fiercely anti to strongly pro-nuclear energy, risking their careers and reputations in the process."
 ‘Pandora’s Promise’ covers the nuclear industry’s greatest debates and highlights the role that nuclear energy plays in the global environment.

-The life-cycle impact of nuclear energy is among the lowest of any form of electricity generation, comparable with renewable technologies such as wind and solar power.
+From construction to operation to dismantling and disposal, the environmental impact over the life-cycle of nuclear energy is one of the lowest among forms of electricity generation, comparable with renewable technologies such as wind and solar power.

 Existing nuclear plants prevented 589 million metric tons of carbon dioxide emissions in 2013.
 Those same plants also prevented one million short tons of sulfur dioxide and a half-million short tons of nitrogen oxide, which causes urban smog.